“The best way to kill a snake is to set a lethal trap.” — Barber Coleman, Into the Outback, a Survival Guide for the Adventurous

 Everywhere the reports were the same.
 The world had ended, and culture along with it.

 “Changing the narrative” would have been futile.
 It would only further profit with weasel words of public relations and spurious rigour, and whether one permitted oneself to follow or alter the narrative, the regime’s predictions would always come true.

 The consensus mechanism gave higher numbers superior status while lower numbers were viewed as inadequate or worthless.
 The higher the number the greater the status of the enumerator who themselves were another high number.

 Narrative was a ritual acted out to uphold the status of the narrator, a jobsworth trading in narrativisation.
 It was premised on sequences of incidents that would convey the narrator’s self-appointed authority as a prophet of profit.
-But as if to conjure an unseen future, as if to redeem the representation of a present-day knowledge of facts that “tell it like it is”, we found that the true location of Earth had been in the non-profit sector all along.
+But as if to conjure the representation of a present-day knowledge of facts that “tell it like it is”, we found that the true location of Earth had been in the non-profit sector all along.

 Suicide had value in the modern world.
 Fashion dictated everyone was royally fucked.